After World Cup Win, Other U.S. Women's Sports Leagues Ask, 'What About Us?'

 An uncomfortable truth

-But if a conversation about women's sport truly has been sparked by the success and audacity of the U.S. Women's National Team, ultimately it has to also confront an uncomfortable truth.
+But if a conversation about women's sports truly has been sparked by the success and audacity of the U.S. women's team, ultimately it has to also confront an uncomfortable truth.

 "Whatever sport is out there that women are trying to make their way professionally," said Storm co-owner Ginny Gilder, "the biggest problem is the extent, the depth of what I would call invisible and cultural bias against women professional athletes."